-Pirate activity declined in mid-2024, with monsoon weather a contributing factor for operations far offshore.
-Nevertheless, pirate activity has been reported infrequently in recent months.
-The threat trend is downward.
+Pirate activity declined in mid-2024, with monsoon weather likely a contributing factor as it made operations far offshore more difficult.
+Nevertheless, since then, pirate activity has been reported infrequently in recent months.
+This might be due to a perception by the pirates that the risk vs reward calculation for targeting merchant vessels has changed.
+As such, the threat trend is downward.